 Whether internal or external, strategic, financial, operational or reputational risks – these can significantly hinder the work of your authority.
 In the current economic and financial context the lack of an adequate approach to risk management is an enormous and real threat to the work of any public administration, since nowadays work efficiency and effectiveness in the public sector are more important than ever before.
 For that reason, it is of extreme importance that public authorities do not rely solely on their intuition in dealing with risks, but use professional formalised risk management as an integral and ongoing part of their general management process.

 Technical Assistance (TA) for European Structural Funds has been in use for several years now.
-However, there are many changes that will apply to Technical Assistance in the new Programming Period 2014-2020.
+However, there are many changes that apply to Technical Assistance in the Programming Period 2014-2020.

 Workplace Wellbeing and Engagement – Laying the basis for thriving universities and innovative research